cloudymax/gcp-tf-base/README.md

 # Ephemeral GKE project base config

+**WIP, To Do: gcloud CLI commands for vpc, network, and subnets.
+Terraform for pushing the local state to the newly created bucket.**

 Every time you go do a Terraform Tutorial, there are certain things you're expected to have in-place already aside from just a GCP account and an organization:

 - Project